ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek1/Lab2PendulumWeek1.md

 :::Figure:Figure
 ![Suggested Materials](imgs/IMG_8007.jpg)
 :::
-Note: I added tape after the second photo to ensure that the phone would stay in place.
+Note: I added tape after the second photo to ensure that everything would stay in place.

 :::